 Homelite chainsaw carburetors come with adjustable low- and high-speed screws, which allow you to control the amount of air mixing with the fuel at high and low speeds.
-While the carburetor's low and high limits are factory-set, for safety reasons, over time and after a carburetor cleaning, you'll need to adjust the screws to ensure optimum performance of your chainsaw.
+While the carburetor's low and high limits are factory-set, for safety reasons, over time and after a carburetor cleaning, you'll need to adjust the screws to ensure optimal performance of your chainsaw.
 Improper adjustment of the screws can damage the engine, so you should not undertake this operation without the proper equipment and knowledge.

 Clean the Air Filter First

 Open the cylinder cover with a screwdriver.
 Remove the air filter and clean it by hitting it against your palm and wiping off as much dust as possible with a rag.
 Wash the filter in warm, soapy water if it requires extra cleaning.
 Wipe the area around the filter with the rag.
-Open up the front of the muffler with the screwdriver and remove the spark arrestor screen.
+Open up the front of the muffler with the screwdriver and remove the spark arrester screen.
 Clean the muffler and screen with the rag and brush.
 Put the air filter back into the chainsaw once the filter dries.

 Add Fresh Fuel